arepetti/Tinkwell/README.md

 At this stage, the code is intended solely for **experimentation** with technical solutions: it is not production-ready, and both its structure and content may (should!) change drastically at any time.

+## What for?

+This project does not contain the entire implementation of a "firmware-less Hub" (the Wasm host and library, UI and firmware repository won't be included for sure).
+That's because it can be used for different purposes then each specific use-case is going to be a separate repository.
+A couple of examples:

+* **Lab automation**: each lab instrument (whether it’s a spectrometer, thermal controller, or motion stage) often comes with its own driver or control script.
+Tinkwell can supervise each of these as a separate (monitored) runner process.
+To add a new device is as simple as adding a new `runner` entry in the Ensamble file.
+    * With the Store module, you can track sensor readings (voltages, temperatures, concentrations) using unit-aware types.
+You can log conditions, perform derived computations and broadcast changes.
+    * You could define workflows where launching a new test involves spinning up a sequence of runners: data collector, logger, analyzer, etc. Since runners can be composed hierarchically (one runner invoking others), you can build robust pipelines for repeatable experiments.
+    * Using gRPC-based discovery and command interfaces, external systems—or even human operators—can see what's running and monitor the progress of an experiment.
+* **Edge and Fog Computing in industrial IoT**: factories increasingly rely on edge devices to perform localized processing (e.g. anomaly detection from vibration sensors, temperature thresholds for safety cutoffs).
+Tinkwell offers a lightweight, resilient orchestration layer that doesn’t need containers or a full Kubernetes cluster—perfect for rugged industrial PCs at the edge.
+* **Test benches and automated QA stations**: like in labs, automated testing environments in industrial R&D departments often involve specialized hardware setups.
+Scripts or binaries controlling signal generators, power supplies, or data loggers can be isolated into runners.
+Ensamble files could represent test configurations, while the store tracks metrics such as voltage, temperature, or system throughput.

 ## Idea

-This approach is not useful only for IoT applications.
 A _system_ is composed of multiple _units_, each one dedicated to a specific task and it runs on its own isolated process.
 Units are launched by a _supervisor_ reading an _ensamble_ configuration file.
 Units communicates to each other using gRPC and they can find the available services through a _discovery_ service exposed by the supervisor.

 The supervisor is in charge of launching and monitoring the health of all the units in the system but multiple sytems can cooperate in a _network_ and talk to each other without knowing where one specific is running.

 Units should expose gRPC services but they should also support a "_file-like access_" to the resources they manage, this enables scripting through simple shell programs (and the shell itself can be a unit accepting HTTP POST requests for the script to execute, for example).

-A minimal system.ensamble configuration file looks like this:
+A minimal `system.ensamble` configuration file looks like this:

 ```
 {% assign discovery_url = "https://localhost:5000"  %}